In this guide, we’ll answer the question, “what is SEO?”

 What are SEO Tools?

 SEO tools are software that help you improve a site’s search engine optimization.
-There are many types of SEO tools, including keyword research tools, backlink analysis tools, technical SEO tools, on-page SEO tools, content writing tools, rank tracking tools, organic visibility tools, and site auditing tools.
+There are many different types of SEO tools, including keyword research tools, backlink analysis tools, technical SEO tools, on-page SEO tools, content writing tools, rank tracking tools, organic visibility tools, and site auditing tools.

 SEO tools can be good for specific purposes but they’re not required for ranking a web page in the search engines.